 Figure 20 shows small residual discrepancies between experiment (red curves) and theory (grey curves).
-The errors were a result of the non-ideal impulse response of the system, caused by gain variation of the optical amplifier, modulator and photodetector.
+The errors were a result of the non-ideal impulse response of the system, caused by a number of relatively small effects that include gain variation with wavelength of the optical amplifier, modulator and photodetector.
 To verify this, the impulse response of the system was measured with a Gaussian pulse input.
 Since the time resolution of the system (~ 84 ps) was much less than the pulse width, the wavelength channels were separated into multiple subsets (each with a much larger spacing between the adjacent comb lines and thus obtained a temporal resolution larger than the input pulse duration), and their impulse responses measured sequentially.
 Figure 21(a) shows the measured impulse response of the system, which was not flat even when the comb lines were perfectly flattened.
-The measured impulse response and the input RF signal in Fig. 20 was used to calculate the corresponding integral output, with the results matching the experiment well, showing the errors were induced by the non-ideal impulse response of the system.
+The measured impulse response and the input RF signal in Fig. 20 was used to calculate the corresponding integral output, with the results matching the experiment well, showing that the errors were induced by the non-ideal impulse response of the system.

-To reduce these errors, more accurate comb shaping was used, where the error signal of the feedback loop was generated directly by the measured impulse response, instead of the optical power of the comb lines.
+These errors are in fact straightforward to compensate for.
+To reduce the errors, a more accurate comb shaping was used where the error signal of the feedback loop was generated directly by the measured impulse response, instead of the optical power of the comb lines.
+Thus this implicitly had the wavelength dependence of the components built-in.
 A flattened impulse response was obtained (Fig. 21(b)), which was much closer to the ideal impulse response than Fig. 21(a).
 The integration was then performed with the same RF inputs, the results of which are shown in Fig. 22.
-Note that during this measurement, 81 wavelength channels were enabled by the impulse response shaping process, so that the integration time window ($T = N \times \Delta t$) increased to 81×84 ps = 6.804 ns, resulting in an operation bandwidth of 1/84ps = 11.9 GHz and a time-bandwidth product of 6.804 ns × 11.9 GHz = ~81 (approximately equal to the number of channels N).
-The measured integrated results (red curves, Fig. 22) show significantly better agreement with theory, indicating the success of the impulse response shaping method as well as the feasibility of this approach to photonic RF integration.
+Note that during this measurement, 81 wavelength channels were enabled by the impulse response shaping process, so that the integration time window ( $T = N \times \Delta t$ ) increased to $81 \times 84$ ps = 6.804 ns, resulting in an operation bandwidth of 1/84ps = 11.9 GHz and a time-bandwidth product of 6.804 ns $\times$ 11.9 GHz = $\sim$ 81 (approximately equal to the number of channels N).
+The measured integrals (red curves, Fig. 22) show significantly better agreement with theory, indicating the success of the compensating impulse response shaping method as well as the overall power and feasibility of this approach to photonic RF integration.